 That is why we recommend that you download our app, where we organized all this information (along with other fake vs real guides for streetwear items) properly so that you will be able to pull up this visual comparison fast anytime you need to.

-Whether it is a purchase at a physical store or buying the Yeezy Boost 350 V2 Bred online, we’ve organised all these areas of a sneaker (lace, size tag, etc.) into quickly-accessible shortcuts.
+Whether it is a purchase at a physical store or buying the Yeezy Boost 350 V2 Static online, we’ve organized all these areas of a sneaker (lace, size tag, etc.) into quickly-accessible shortcuts.

 Both the Yeezy Static reflective and the Yeezy Static Non-Reflective pairs will have 3M (a retro-reflective silver material that glows brightly in low levels of light) materials on the laces.